wilkelab/Opfi/paper/paper.md

 # Implementation

 Opfi is implemented entirely in Python, and can be downloaded from the Python package index and installed directly in the user’s compute environment.
 It consists of two major components: Gene Finder, for discovery of novel gene cassettes, and Operon Analyzer, for rule-based filtering, deduplication, visualization, and re-annotation of gene cassettes identified by Gene Finder.
-All modules generate output in a comma-separated format that is common to the entire package.
+All modules generate output in a comma-separated (CSV) format that is common to the entire package.

 ## Example Gene Finder usage

 The following example script searches for putative CRISPR-Cas loci in the Rippkaea orientalis PCC 8802 (cyanobacteria) genome.
 Information about the biological significance of this example, as well as data inputs and descriptions, can be found in the `tutorials` directory in the project GitHub repository.
 The example illustrates the use of the `Pipeline` class for setting up a gene cassette search.
 First, `add_seed_step` specifies a step to annotate cas1 genes, using NCBI Blastp and a database of representative Cas1 protein sequences.
-The regions directly up- and downstream of each Cas1 hit define the candidate search space, which is reasonable since Cas1 is a highly conserved protein common to the majority of known CRISPR-cas loci.
+10,000 bp regions directly up- and downstream of each Cas1 hit are selected for further analysis, and all other regions are discarded.
 Next, `add_filter_step` adds a step to annotate candidate regions for additonal cas genes.
-Regions that do not consist of at least one putative cas gene are discarded ("filtered") from the master list of putative systems.
+Candidates that do not have at least one additional cas gene are discarded ("filtered") from the master list of putative systems.
 Finally, `add_crispr_step` adds a step to search remaining candidates for CRISPR arrays, i.e. regions of alternatating ~30 bp direct repeat and variable sequences, using the PILER-CR repeat finding software [@Edgar:2007].

 ```python
 from gene_finder.pipeline import Pipeline